Frequently Asked Questions

-Registration for the winter season is usually in January/February.
-Costs are determined annually, they are based on previous years registration plus inflation.
+Registration for the winter season runs from early January to early February.
+Costs are determined annually, they are based on previous years registration plus allowances for any increases in governing body fees and/or inflation.

 What does the registration fee cover?

-The registration fee covers both external and internal expenses that must be covered to ensure all teams are able to take the field or court.
-The external fees includes; for Football players, the Football Federation of Australia (FFA) Levy, Football NSW (FNSW) Levy, NDSFA Levy, BMCC Levy, NDSRA (Referees) fees.
-Internal costs include; field maintenance, field equipment, team equipment, telephones, electricity (all lights at Summerhayes Park are paid by the club) player insurance, medical supplies, GST, advertising, trophies, presentation day expenses, line marking and administration expenses.
+The registration fee covers both external and internal expenses that must be covered to ensure all teams are able to take the field.
+The external fees includes; for Football players, the Football Federation of Australia (FFA) Levy, Football NSW (FNSW) Levy & Player Insurance, NFA Levy, BMCC Levy, NRG (Referees) fees.
+Internal costs include; field maintenance, field equipment, team equipment, telephones, electricity (all lights at Summerhayes Park are paid by the club), insurances, medical supplies, GST, advertising, trophies, presentation day expenses, line marking and administration expenses.